Reg Varney: Career

 Varney left the series midway through its last season, hoping to move on to films and other projects.
 Ultimately, he only appeared in one further non-Buses film, The Best Pair of Legs in the Business (1973), and two television series, both made by ATV for the ITV network: an eponymously titled sketch show (1973–74) and another sitcom, Down the 'Gate (1975–76), which was set in Billingsgate Fish Market.
-However neither series replicated his success with On the Buses, and after Down the Gate was dropped after twelve episodes, Varney did not star in another television series.
+However neither series replicated his success with On the Buses, and after Down the Gate was dropped after 12 episodes, Varney did not star in another television series.
 LWT revived The Rag Trade in 1977 but Varney did not reprise his role.

 He later worked as an entertainer on cruise ships and toured Australia with his one-man show.
 He told an interviewer, "Whatever I did after On the Buses, nobody wanted to know about it.
 But I can't knock the programme because it brought me offers to do concert tours in Australia, New Zealand and Canada."

 At the height of his fame he was a subject of the television programme This Is Your Life on 20 May 1970 when he was surprised by Eamonn Andrews, making further appearances in programmes featuring Doris Hare, Douglas Bader, June Whitfield and Anthony Newley.

-Varney released several LP albums during his career - This Is Reg Varney On The 88s at Abbey Road on Columbia in 1972; Reg's Party - Reg Varney Plays And Sings on EMI-One-Up label in 1973; and A Variety of Varney on Astor in 1976.
+Varney released several LP albums during his career – see Discography, below.

-Retirement and death
+Retirement

 Varney had a heart attack in 1965, and in 1981 he suffered a more serious one.
 He then contracted a severe viral infection, which for three years made working difficult for him.
 In 1989, he suffered a stroke, which left him with an uneven heartbeat.
 Subsequently, he divided his time between his home in a small village (Stoke Fleming) near Dartmouth and a villa in Malta.

-Varney moved to Devon in the late 1980s and lived alone after his wife, Lilian Emma Varney died in East Devon in 2002, aged 87.
+Varney moved to Devon in the late 1980s and lived alone after his wife died in East Devon in 2002.

 In his retirement years, Varney painted local landscapes in oil, with many to professional standard; some of his works were exhibited in London.

+Death

 Varney died aged 92 in a nursing home in Budleigh Salterton, Devon, on 16 November 2008, following a chest infection.

 In 2016, 100 years after Varney was born, an exhibition called "Before the Buses" was commissioned by his only child, his daughter Jeanne.